 Controlling the Fire

-- Many a times homes, forest, shops, etc. catch fire.
+- Many times homes, forest, shops, etc. catch fire.
 In such cases, it becomes necessary to put off the fire otherwise, it may cause huge monetary loss and loss of lives.
-Fire Brigade

 - In case of fire in a building, the whole building becomes fuel.
 It is not possible to cut off the supply of fuel.
 Thus, firemen try to cut off the air supply and or bring down the temperature of combustible material below their ignition temperature.

 - Water is one of the best, cheapest and oldest fire extinguishers.
 By pouring water over the combustible material, the temperature can be cooled down.
 Cooling down brings the combustible materials below their ignition temperature.

 - In addition to this, water vapour surrounds the combustible material which stops the supply of air.
 Removal of these two conditions puts off the fire.
 This is the cause that firemen generally pour water over the materials which have caught fire.

 1. Controlling fire when electrical equipment is on fire

 - Water is not suitable in the case when electrical equipment or oil catches fire.